FitzwilliamMuseum/the-human-touch/src/markdown-pages/section-1.md

 ---
-title: 'The Human Touch: Making Art, Leaving Traces'
+title: 'Making Art, Leaving Traces'
 description: "The first section of the exhibition - The Human Touch"
-slug: '/about/exhibition/the-human-touch'
+slug: '/exhibition/making-art-leaving-traces'
 date: '2020-12-11'
 order: 1
 featuredImgUrl: 'https://content.fitz.ms/fitz-website/assets/e.w.66a_2_201507_kly25_dc1.jpg?key=directus-medium-crop'
 fullImageUrl: 'https://content.fitz.ms/fitz-website/assets/e.w.66a_2_201507_kly25_dc1.jpg'
 featuredImgAlt: "Fragment from the coffin of Wepwawetemhat: The Fitzwillam Museum"
-section: One
+section: making-art-leaving-traces
 ---
 Touch is our first sense.
 It develops in the womb as our brain first springs into life, even before ears and eyes have formed.
 The earliest traces of human creativity are the direct imprint of touch, grooves made by fingers or prints made by the whole hand.
 Through touch we make art, stake a claim to what we own and those we love, express our faith, our belief, our anger.